Training Articles - Injury Prevention

 This article provides information about artificial disc replacement surgery, pre-operative preparation, the surgical procedure, and post-operative recovery.

 - Overuse Injuries and training year-round for one sport

 This article provides information about injuries associated with the year around practice and participation in the same sport.

 - Why cyclist experience upper back pain

-Cyclists tend to have neck and upper back problems for several reasons which we will discuss in this article.
-I will suggest some good solutions as well, so keep pedalling and read on
+Cyclists tend to have neck and upper back problems for several reasons discussed in this article.
+I will suggest some good solutions as well, so keep pedalling and read on.

 - A Review of Knee Rehabilitation Methods